tandavala/Laravel-Testing/README.md

 # How To Test Laravel Code

-Software testing is really required to point out the defects and errors that were made during the development phases, and Laravel is not defferente. in this repo a demostrate our to teste laravel code.
+Software testing is really required to point out the defects and errors that were made during the development phases, and Laravel is not defferente.
+In this project I demonstrated how to write tests with laravel.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them
+I developed this mini project for the purpose of practicing TDD with laravel.
+The application is a blog to publish and read articles.

+### The core of Teste

+I organized the tests in three main steps as they are named below.

+* Arrange

 ```
 Give examples